Alcoholism and Skin Damage

 5 Skin Damage Issues of an Alcoholic

-Alcoholism is linked to over 200 health issues throughout the major systems of the body.
-Excessive consumption of Alcohol reduces the size of the brain and exterminates critical brain cells, which cause cerebral disorders and compromises physical functioning.
-It makes the heart more susceptible to disease and strokes, while liver damage and cirrhosis originated by Alcoholism can lead to the need for a liver transplant.
-Alcohol can even cause the pancreas to produce a toxic substance within the enzyme it produces that aids in digestion.
+There are over 200 health issues associated with Alcohol abuse critically affecting the body’s major systems.
+Excessive consumption of Alcohol causes skin damage, reduces the size of the brain and exterminates critical brain cells, which cause cerebral disorders and compromises physical functioning.
+It makes the heart more susceptible to disease and strokes, while liver damage and cirrhosis can lead to the need for a liver transplant.

-The skin is no exception to the extensive damage Alcoholism causes.
-With the skin being the body’s largest organ and its first line of defense against outer vulnerabilities, tolerance for Alcohol causes great concern.
+With the skin being the body’s largest organ and its first line of defense against outer vulnerabilities, tolerance for Alcohol and skin damage is of great concern.
 Some of the functions of this organ include governing overall temperature and housing pain receptors.
-A building tolerance to Alcohol includes an increased amount and rate of consumption which speeds up the skin damage process that drinking causes.
+Building a tolerance to Alcohol includes an increased amount and rate of consumption which speeds up the skin damage process that drinking causes.
 Exorbitant, long-term drinking can produce irreversible deterioration to this important body system.
 Essentially it’s the ultimate form of Alcohol poisoning.

 The negative effects of Alcohol consumption on the skin are present immediately after one night of drinking and worsen as Alcohol abuse continues.
 Not only does Alcohol consumption agitate healthy skin, it also aggravates typical skin conditions such as rosacea and psoriasis.

 Another typical skin condition exacerbated by Alcoholism is urticaria or hives.
-Hives is a painful condition that consists of unsightly welts on the skin.
-Very few treatments are available to relieve the discomfort of hives, in which pain disrupts daily life and can take weeks to heal.
+Hives can be a painful condition that consists of unsightly reddish welts on the skin.
+Very few treatments are available to relieve the discomfort of hives.

 Skin quickly shows the symptoms of dehydration.
-Dehydrated skin looks ashy and becomes sensitive to the touch; it can itch and pores enlarge.
+Dehydrated skin from Alcohol appears ashy and becomes sensitive to the touch; it can itch and pores enlarge.
 Wrinkles and small lines also begin to appear.
 It may not be one’s best look and most importantly; it hinders the skin’s ability to protect the body from some viruses and bacteria.

 Alcohol abuse tends to set off a relentless inflammation cycle in the skin.
 According to the National Center for Biotechnology Information (NCBI), “Alcohol and its metabolites can trigger a persistent systemic inflammation, mediated by pro-inflammatory cytokines released from activated Kupffer cells in the liver and from monocytes in the circulation.”

 The body is constantly creating new skin cells and expunging old ones.
 New skin cells are plump and square; as they get older they flatten and eventually flake off.
-In every one inch of skin, the body has 20 blood vessels, 650 sweat glands, at least 1,000 nerve endings and 60,000 melanocytes.
 The body eliminates about 35,000 dead skin cells daily and the skin completely regenerates the body’s 20 million skin cells about every 30 days.

 As the skin is the outside barrier for bacteria and viruses, maintaining skin health and suppleness is crucial in preventing fungal and bacterial infections.
 When skin is dehydrated, it breaks down and cannot protect against infections that could take root in the older, damaged layers on top of the skin.
 This leaves the drinker at a greater risk of several skin disorders and infections.